-This prorovides information on how key species may change in the future, to help inform natural resource management.
+This provides information on how key species may change in the future, to help inform natural resource management.

-The Southern Pine Beetle, an important forest pest, is projected to advance into New England and Canada in the coming decades, provided that it encounters accomodating host tree species.
+The Southern Pine Beetle, an important forest pest, is projected to advance into New England and Canada in the coming decades, provided that it encounters accommodating host tree species.

-- Potential Impacts of Projected Changes in Climatic Suitability for Southern Pine Beetle in Northeast US Forests.
+- R. Horton, Potential Impacts of Projected Changes in Climatic Suitability for Southern Pine Beetle in Northeast US Forests.
 First Annual Northeast Regional Invasive Species Climate Change (RISCC) Management Symposium, July 27-28, 2017.

 - R. Horton, Significant threat to North American forests from Southern Pine Beetle with warming winters, AGU Annual Meeting, San Francisco, CA, December 14th, 2016.